ModelOriented/kernelshap/cran-comments.md

-Dear CRAN team
+Hello CRAN

-This is mainly a documentation update (new logo, better DESCRIPTION, better README, adding a relevant link to the description file).
+This is mainly a documentation update (new contributor, new Github repo), with only some small code changes (removing unnecessary function).

 ## Checks

+### Revdep

+OK

 ### `check(manual = TRUE, cran = TRUE)`

-── R CMD check results ──────────── kernelshap 0.3.4 ────
-Duration: 30.9s

-unable to verify current time
+Note: unable to verify current time

-0 errors ✔ | 0 warnings ✔ | 1 note ✖

 ### `check_win_devel()`

-1 NOTE
-R Under development (unstable) (2023-02-23 r83894 ucrt)
+TODO

 ### `check_rhub()`

-Status: OK
+TODO